matigo/10Cv4_docs/README.md

 # 10Centuries v4 Documentation

 This is a public repository containing the API and Web Interface documentation for Version 4 of the [10Centuries publishing platform](https://10centuries.org).
+The upcoming Version 5 docs will be in a different repository.
 Everyone is free to contribute, fork, distribute, and comment on these documents as they choose.

 ### Notes